All Mercy services are open. See safe options for care and schedule an appointment.

 Every parent wants the best for their child.
 It’s why we make sure they get proper nutrition, plenty of exercise and a good education.
 Making sure our kids are psychologically healthy can be a little more difficult.
 Mercy's child & adolescent psychiatry specialists provide behavioral health expertise to help.

 Our pediatric behavioral health experts are committed to promoting and restoring the mental health of children and their families with services which include inpatient care, outpatient care and educational programming.

 Watching a child battle depression, anxiety, addiction or other behavioral problem is heart-wrenching for a parent.
 It's painful for the child, and also exacts an emotional toll on you and your family.
 Your care team includes therapists, advanced practice nurses and psychiatrists who work closely with your family to help your child live their best life.

-Prior to beginning therapy, Mercy’s Behavioral Health therapists will consult with you and your child, first together and then separately.
-This not only gives the therapist time to assess your child’s condition, but it also gives you the chance to decide whether you’re comfortable with the therapist.
+Prior to beginning therapy, Mercy’s behavioral health therapists and psychiatrists will consult with you and your child - first together and then separately.
+This not only gives our doctors time to assess your child’s condition, but it also gives you the chance to decide whether you’re comfortable with our provider/s.

 Pediatric psychotherapy is therapeutic care designed for children and adolescents, which takes into account their level of emotional and cognitive development, and age-specific issues and needs.
-It generally takes the form of conversations and other personal interactions between child and therapist and concentrates on identifying and understanding problems, behavior modification and issue and conflict resolution.
+It generally takes the form of conversations and other personal interactions between child and therapist and concentrates on identifying and understanding problems, behavior modification as well as issue and conflict resolution.